MonicaSivashankar/RAG-with-llama-2/README.md

 ## Loading Stage

 Documents are loaded from a directory named `data` using SimpleDirectoryReader.
-DIverse set of PDFs were used.
+Diverse set of PDFs were used.

 ## Indexing Stage